arpabet/value/README.md

-# genval
+# val
-Generic Value in GO
+Value in GO